FAQs

 Is raising chickens cheaper than buying eggs?

 Despite today’s inflated prices, raising your own flock of egg-laying hens may not be cheaper than buying eggs at the store.
 While keeping chickens may allow for local, sustainable food systems that may not be offered through eggs at a traditional grocery store, these animals also require a level of care similar to other domestic animals that many residents may not be fully aware.
-To help reduce transmission and outbreaks of disease and bird born illnesses, mitigate public health risks, maintain proper biosecurity measures, and ensure proper animal health and welfare it is suggested that regulations require chickens in residential areas to receive veterinary checks and care.
+To help reduce transmission and outbreaks of disease and bird born illnesses, mitigate public health risks, maintain proper biosecurity measures, and ensure proper animal health and welfare it is suggested that regulations require chickens in Non-Urban Residential zones to receive veterinary checks and care.